 Q: What conditions do chiropractors treat?

 A: Doctors of Chiropractic (DCs) care for patients of all ages, with a variety of health conditions.
-DCs are especially well known for their expertise in caring for patients with back pain, neck pain and headaches...particularly with their highly skilled manipulations or chiropractic adjustments.
-They also care for patients with a wide range of injuries and disorders of the musculoskeletal system, involving the muscles, ligaments and joints.
-These painful conditions often involve or impact the nervous system, which can cause referred pain and dysfunction distant to the region of injury.
-DCs also counsel patients on diet, nutrition, exercise, healthy habits, and occupational and lifestyle modification.
+They are especially well known for their expertise in caring for patients with back pain, neck pain and headaches using their highly skilled manipulations or chiropractic adjustments.
+DCs also care for patients with a wide range of injuries and disorders of the musculoskeletal system, which includes the muscles, ligaments and joints.
+These painful conditions may involve or impact the nervous system, which can cause referred pain and dysfunction distant to the region of injury.
+In addition, chiropractors offer advice to patients on diet, nutrition, exercise, healthy habits, and occupational and lifestyle modification.

 Q: How do I select a doctor of chiropractic?

-A: One of the best ways to locate a doctor of chiropractic (DC) is by getting a referral from a friend, family member, colleague, or another healthcare provider.
+A: One of the best ways to find a doctor of chiropractic (DC) is by getting a referral from a trusted friend, family member, colleague, or another healthcare provider.
 You can also use ACA's Find a Doctor search tool to find a DC in your area.